harryleesan/kubernetes-workshop/README.md

     kubectl apply -f bookinfo.yml
     ```

-3. From the Kubernetes dashboard, verify that the image for `details-v1` pod is updated.
+3. From the Kubernetes Dashboard, verify that the image for `details-v1` pod is updated.

 4. Access the Productpage service to see the new changes for the Details
    service.
-You should see two new fields in the Details section.
+You should now see two new fields in the details section.

-# Lab 3: Metrics with Prometheus [5 minutes]
+# Lab 3: Cluster metrics with Prometheus [5 minutes]
 Now your application is deployed.
-Let's see how it's doing.
+Let's see how it's doing from the cluster

-## What is Prometheus?
+perspective.

-## 3.1 Container Metrics
+## 3.1 Cluster Metrics
 The Kubernetes cluster natively exposes metrics in the Prometheus format.
 We can view the
-metrics using Grafana.
+metrics through Grafana.

 1. Accessing Grafana through port forwarding.